-The use of fiber in your cat’s diet
+The role of fiber in your cat’s diet

-Pre- and pro-biotics can also be beneficial in managing your cat’s digestive sensitivities.
-Prebiotics are non-digestible substrates or "platforms" on which beneficial gut bacteria are encouraged to grow, while probiotics are living organisms which positively impact the microflora in your cat’s system.
+Prebiotics and probiotics can also be beneficial in managing your cat’s digestive sensitivities.
+Prebiotics are nondigestible substrates or "platforms" on which beneficial gut bacteria can feed, encouraging them to grow, while probiotics are living organisms that positively impact the microflora in your cat’s system.
 Both of these can be used to rebalance the bacteria present in your cat’s digestive tract, supporting their continuing health.

-Make sure to visit your vet if you believe you cat is experiencing digestive difficulties—they’ll be able to advise on the best course of action and the right, balanced food to support your pet’s health.
+Make sure that you visit your veterinarian if you believe you cat is experiencing digestive difficulties—they’ll be able to advise on the best course of action and will recommend the right, balanced food to support your pet’s health.

 If you have any concerns about your cat’s health, consult a vet for professional advice.